We regularly update our Privacy Notice; it was last updated in May 2018.

 In some cases you may only need to provide your name and address to access services, in other instances we'll need more details or may require sensitive personal data or special categories of personal data.
 For example, if you're applying for public health or social services, we may need information about your health.

-In many cases laws exists (such as the Local Government Acts and the Localism Act 2011) which say we must/can use your data, and we can do so without your consent or permission - see:
+In many cases laws exists (such as the Local Government Acts and the Localism Act 2011) which say we must/can use your data, and we can do so without your consent or permission - for more information see Statutory duties placed on local government.

 Service privacy notices

-Details of how our service areas use your personal information, and why, are available in the following service privacy notices:
+Details of how our service areas use your personal data, and why, are available in the following service privacy notices:

 - Youth Offending Team Privacy Notice